Thomas J. Kelly

 Tom has a wide-ranging practice.
 Not only does he have substantial experience in all aspects of corporate matters, including mergers and acquisitions, he also has significant experience in commercial bankruptcy and commercial litigation.
 Tom uses this broad experience to better advise his clients, as he knows what happens before and after a transaction closes.

 Tom represents businesses and individuals, including private equity firms, strategic buyers and sellers, closely-held businesses, shareholders, directors and officers, original equipment manufacturers, tier one and sub-tier suppliers, financially-distressed companies, and creditors, debtors, and trustees in bankruptcy proceedings.

-Tom has been named a Super Lawyers Rising Star for three consecutive years and received the Michigan Lawyers Weekly Up & Coming Lawyer 2019 award.
-When he's not working, Tom enjoys living in Detroit and biking.
+Tom has been named a Super Lawyers Rising Star for four consecutive years, was recognized by Best Lawyers: Ones to Watch in 2021, and received the Michigan Lawyers Weekly Up & Coming Lawyer 2019 award.
+When he is not working, he enjoys living in Detroit and biking.

 Michigan State University College of Law, J.D.

 Honors: Magna Cum Laude

 Dean Charles H. King Scholars Program

 - U.S. District Court, Eastern District of Michigan

 - U.S. District Court, Western District of Michigan